ALTNT/remill/docs/ADD_AN_INSTRUCTION.md

 ## Using XED to guide the creation of a new instruction semantic (x86)

-Start by finding your instruction within the [XED tables document](XED/xed.txt).
+Start by finding your instruction within the [XED tables document](XED/xed.txt)XED 表格文档中.
 We will use `AND` as a running example.

-To start off, here are two entries from the tables document:
+To start off, here are two entries(两个条目） from the tables document:

 ```text
 1191 AND AND_GPRv_MEMv LOGICAL BASE I86 ATTRIBUTES: SCALABLE